zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

        [DNSSEC Response].
     5. Retrieve the RRSIG records covering the DNSKEY RRset, possibly none (store as "DNSKEY RRSIG") from the [DNSSEC Response].
-    6. Empty the *DNSKEY Match DS* set.
+    6. Empty the *DNSKEY Matching DS* set.
     7. For each DS in *DS Records*, do:
        1. Find the equivalent DNSKEY in *DNSKEY RRs* by key ID (key tag).
 If there is more than one such DNSKEY, select the correct one.